-Most all devices now come with built-in Bluetooth with the exception of TVs.
+Most devices now come with Bluetooth built-in, with the exception of TV’s.

-While most TVs do not come with Bluetooth there is an easy and low-cost to add it to most any TV.
+While most TV’s do not come with Bluetooth, there is an easy and low-cost way to add it to almost any unit.

 Having Bluetooth added to a TV allows for features such as headphones or external speakers to be connected wirelessly.